Dr. Anu Bajaj FAQs

 What is FemTouch?

 FemTouch is a non-surgical treatment for vaginal health that uses fractional CO2 laser technology.
-It is designed to improve issues such as vaginal dryness, vaginitis, vulvovaginal atrophy, and related symptoms.
+It is designed to improve issues such as vaginal dryness, vaginitis, vulvovaginal atrophy, stress urinary incontinence, and other related symptoms.

 What concerns can FemTouch address?

 FemTouch may help with vaginal dryness, vaginal laxity, stress urinary incontinence, itching, irritation, and discomfort during intercourse.
-These concerns are often related to changes in the vaginal lining and lubrication.
+These concerns are often related to changes in the vaginal lining and lubrication that can occur with age and hormonal changes.

 How does FemTouch work?